sachrajan/meanderingpaths/wp-content/plugins/wpdiscuz/readme.txt

 * | Option to overwrite comment template and style
 * | Highlighting new comments since last visit with different background
 * | Notification to comment author when comment was approved
+* | Display only parent comments with view replies (x) button
+* | Control commenters by roles (allow/restrict access to website comment area)
+* | Option to load all comments on first page load

 = Add-ons =